msakenis/stud-portal-frontend/README.md

 ## :bulb: About The Project

- This is CRUD based Demo system, which you can add students, courses and set students to courses.
+ This is a CRUD based Demo system, which you can add students, courses and set students to courses.

 ### :hammer: Built With